miguelibero/aidl-nnrecomend/README.md

 Our hypothesis is that we can train our models on this data and obtain similar results to the movielens ones.
 In addition to this, since the dataset includes a lot of metadata, we want to add other context rows and evaluate if those improve the metrics.

+We downloaded a mini training set from aircrowd page.
+It consist in 10.000 sessions randomly chosen.
+At first we worked on it, but results were worse than movilens using GCN algorithm.
+After checking the results, we have reached the conclusion that the random data set do not have a similar distribution to the full dataset, so the results were bad.
+We built a new mini dataset with a histogram more similar to the real one, who is 1000M records and requieres a lot of computation.

+We tried previous song as context data and it works fine, like in movilens.
+Then we tried to use skipped songs as bad ratting data and not skipped songs as good ratting but that experiments does not improve the results.

 ## Addressing The Cold Start Problem <a name="experiments_coldstart"></a>

 We found that our models we're pretty good at predicting recommendations for existing users, but since this is a collaborative filtering recommender system, it suffers from the cold start problem, i.e. it cannot recommend items to users that are not in the dataset.